AOH header

 Who we are.

-The Ancient Order of Hibernians (AOH) is the oldest Catholic fraternal organization in the United States.
+The Ancient Order of Hibernians (AOH) is the oldest Irish Catholic fraternal organization in the United States.
 Its roots range from the coal mining region of Pennsylvania to a small church in Lower Manhattan.
 Founded in 1836, the orders' influence date back even further, as similar organizations existed in Ireland and Scotland for over 300 years.
 Here on Long Island, Suffolk County is proud to hold nine AOH divisions; Babylon, Bayshore, East Islip, Hampton Bays, Huntington, Patchogue, Port Jefferson, Selden, and Smithtown.

 Our purpose.